Informfully/Experiments/experiments/recsys_2025/README.md

   * a) Before running **article_enrich.py**, you need to change the **config.py**.
   Everything can stay the same as in our example.
   However, you might want to change the path for the input file: **input_file_path** (the full path of the previously mentioned CSV **cleaned_articles.csv**) and **output_file_path** (your path to store the enriched JSON files).
-  Please note that running the enrichment script requires an active internet connection, as it uses Wikidata for the enrichment process.
+  Please note that running the enrichment script requires an active internet connection, as it uses Wikidata for enrichment.
   * b) Upon successful completion, you will find the enriched JSON files in the path specified in **config.py**.
   This includes the following files: category.json, enriched_named_entities.json, min_maj_ratio.json, named_entities.json, party.json, readability.json, region.json, sentiment.json, and story.json.